The warmer weather is a bit of a shock this year, with some parts of the UK set to reach temperatures hotter than Tokyo this week.

-The sunshine and warmer weather seems to have arrived particularly early this year, which means both we and our horses are likely to be acclimatised to the temperatures this brings.
+This means both we and our horses are unlikely to be acclimatised to the temperatures this brings.
 Given time, horses can become accustomed to extremes of temperature and some breeds have evolved to be particularly efficient at this, a prime example being the Arab horse in the desert- where a 30-degree shift in day-night temperature is not unusual.

 Most people will be doing the sensible things of avoiding exercising in the hottest part of the day, providing ad lib water for their horses and providing some degree of shade, or bringing them in during the day.
 Water consumption increases in hot weather to compensate for that lost through sweat and evaporation from the respiratory system.
 It is obviously cooler in the shade but if stabled, it is absolutely essential to have adequate ventilation.
 Traditional stables, especially of wooden construction can easily heat up and become saunas.
 The use of electric fans can provide a welcome breeze.
 In hot weather, it can be advantageous to add water to the feed and provide wet hay as this can increase water intake.
 Forage holds fluid and provides a reservoir in the hindgut.
 In cases where there is insufficient water intake or the horse is particularly hot, the fluid absorbed from the gut can be excessive and impaction colic can result.
 If the horses are out in the field with self -filling troughs these should be checked regularly as they often go green with algae in hot weather and the water becomes unappetizing to some.